 Are dental implants a permanent solution for tooth loss?

-Yes.
+Yes, dental implant placement is permanent.
 Many patients choose to proceed with dental implants because proper care can ensure they last a lifetime.
-The implant itself binds to the natural jawbone through a process known as osseointegration, providing a strong and durable foundation for holding the implant in place.
-However, the restorations used on top of the dental implant, specifically over the abutment, might need replacement over time.
+The implant itself binds to the natural jawbone through a process known as osseointegration.

 Do dental implants get cavities?

 The tooth implant itself is not susceptible to cavities.
 There is no tooth when the dentist puts the dental implant in place.
 However, the teeth around the implant are susceptible to cavities.
-Regular evaluations and cleanings are essential in keeping the smile healthy and reducing the risk of losing restorations or natural teeth.
+Regular exams and cleanings are essential in keeping the smile healthy and reducing the risk of losing restorations or natural teeth.

 Request an Appointment Today

-Call our Palmdale, CA dentist office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.
+Call our Lancaster office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
+You can call our Palmdale office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.